Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: Projected Sensitivity

-Among the three nuclei considered $^{109}\text{Ag}$, $^{45}\text{Sc}$ and $^{67}\text{Zn}$, $^{109}\text{Ag}$ yields the strongest constraints on the dark matter couplings, making it the most promising candidate for future precision experiments aimed at probing interactions between dark matter and the Standard Model.
-The second strongest constraints are obtained from $^{67}\text{Zn}$ with a baseline of $L = 50~\mathrm{m}$, while $^{45}\mathrm{Sc}$ with a traditional radioactive source provides comparatively weaker limits.
-Although the current constraints derived from $^{45}\mathrm{Sc}$ using a synchrotron-radiation-based source are weaker than those obtained from the other nuclei, this approach offers several important advantages.
+Among the nuclei considered, $^{109}\text{Ag}$ and $^{45}\text{Sc}$, $^{109}\text{Ag}$ yields the strongest constraints on the dark matter couplings, making it the most promising candidate for future precision experiments aimed at probing interactions between dark matter and the Standard Model. $^{45}\mathrm{Sc}$ with a traditional radioactive source provides comparatively weaker limits.
+Although the current constraints derived from $^{45}\mathrm{Sc}$ using a synchrotron-radiation-based source are weaker than those obtained from $^{109}\text{Ag}$, this approach offers several important advantages.
 In particular, the experimental integration time can be extended, and the photon flux may be significantly improved with future advances in synchrotron technology.
 An X-ray free-electron laser oscillator represents a promising next-generation hard X-ray source, capable of delivering fully coherent pulses with meV-level bandwidth and a highly stable flux that is expected to reach $1\times10^{15}\,\mathrm{ph\,s^{-1}\,meV^{-1}}$~\cite{Adams:2019njp}.
 If applied to dark matter searches, such improvements would substantially increase the number of available photons and could further enhance the experimental sensitivity.
 Overall, $^{109}\text{Ag}$ provides the most stringent and robust constraints among the nuclei considered, highlighting its strong potential for future high-precision probes of dark-matter interactions with the Standard Model.